Is Stanford Test Optional?

 Stanford Admission Requirements

-What are the prerequisites for entering Stanford University?
+Having discussed “ is Stanford test optional?” so what are the other Stanford admission requirements aside from test scores?
 Even if you have perfect grades and scores on all of your exams, it is highly unlikely that Stanford will grant you admission.
 The admissions process at Stanford University is extremely competitive, with only 5% of applicants being accepted each year.
 Whether is Stanford test optional or not, students who graduated high school with straight As are more likely to be accepted at Stanford and enroll there.

 Those who applied had a 68 percent chance of being accepted into the program.
 Many students consider it a great honor to be accepted to Stanford University because more than half of those who are accepted end up attending the university.
 The vast majority of high school seniors who are graduating have achieved the highest possible class ranks.